5 Top Types of Email Marketing That Get Replies (With Writing Tips)

 David Deutsch’s approach looks at ways to bring people into your copy and share their stories, which eases the process.

 You don’t have to follow the crowd.
-If “story-sharing” isn’t one of your strengths, consider other methods that play to them and distinguish you yet suit your brand.
+If “story-sharing” isn’t one of your strengths, consider other methods that play to them and distinguish you yet suit your brand like:

 One of the tips for creating engaging content: a side-by-side comparison infographic with "Before" and "After" headings, showing low and high engagement through charts and graphs.